- When a business sells a product or service that doesn’t meet basic rights, known as consumer guarantees, it must offer the consumer a solution.

 - We educate consumers and businesses about their rights and responsibilities under the consumer guarantees.

-- We can investigate, and may take some form of compliance or enforcement action if a business misleads consumers or other businesses about their rights.
+- We can investigate if a business misleads consumers or other businesses about their rights.
+We may take some form of compliance or enforcement action.

 What the ACCC can't do

-- We don’t resolve individual disputes about a consumer’s right to a repair, replacement or refund for a faulty product or service, or a business’s right to reimbursement form a manufacturer.
+- We don’t resolve individual disputes about a consumer’s right to a repair, replacement or refund for a faulty product or service.

 - We don’t provide legal advice about whether a consumer is entitled to a repair, replacement of refund for a faulty product or service, or whether a business is entitled to reimbursement from a manufacturer.